kubewarden/kubewarden-controller/CONTRIBUTING.md

 EOF
 ```

-> Note: if you want to use some kind o NetworkPolicy to block the original controller traffic
+> Note: if you want to use some kind of NetworkPolicy to block the original controller traffic
 > you may need to have a multi node cluster.
-Because in a single node cluster the traffic
+In a single node cluster the traffic
 > policies will not be applied.
-Because the traffic will not leave the node and never the
+Because the traffic will not leave the node and will never be
 > checked against the network policies

 To intercept requests sent to the Kubewarden controller run the following command: